 In this case, the neural parameters norm weight term is 0.01.
 This parameter makes the model to be stable, avoiding oscillations.

-The last step is to evaluate the performance of the trained neural network.
+The next step is to evaluate the performance of the trained neural network by an exhaustive testing analysis.
 The standard way to do this is to compare the outputs of the neural network against data never seen before, the training instances.

-Another commonly used tasks in order to measure the performance are "Calculate ROC curve" and "Calculate cummulative gain".
-The first one is a graphical aid to study the capacity of discrimination of the classifier.
+A common method to measure the generalization performance is the ROC curve.
+This is a graphical aid to study the capacity of discrimination of the classifier.
 One of the parameters that can be obtained from this chart is the area under the curve (AUC).
 The closer to 1 area under curve, the better the classifier.
 The next figure shows this measure for this example.

-Once the generalization performance of the neural network has been tested, the neural network can be saved for future use in the so called production mode.
+Once the generalization performance of the neural network has been tested, the neural network can be saved for future use in the so-called model deployment mode.